ElyesKhechine/tunsa-ai-mnist-handwritten-digits-classification/README.md

 ## Introduction

-This project, conducted by a team of 3 members from TUNSA AI, focuses on enhancing handwritten digit recognition through the implementation of a custom Convolutional Neural Network (CNN).
-Leveraging a combination of state-of-the-art machine learning libraries and techniques, the project aims to improve model robustness and accuracy for digit classification tasks.
+This project focuses on enhancing handwritten digit recognition through the implementation of a custom Convolutional Neural Network (CNN).
+Leveraging a combination of state-of-the-art machine learning libraries and techniques, it aimed to improve model robustness and accuracy for digit classification tasks.

 ## Project Scope

-The project spanned from March 26, 2022, to March 27, 2022, with an effort towards data preprocessing, model development, training, and evaluation.
+The project spanned from March 26, 2022, to March 27, 2022, and was conducted by a subteam of 3 members from the Tunisian Space Association (TUNSA)'s AI team.
+It involved data preprocessing, model development, training, and evaluation phases.

 ## Technical Details